aquaman48/Android-Apps/Button-Uses/BUTTONS.md

 # Buttons with Audio

 These application makes use of using audio within a Android application.
 I did something different with these applications and implemented a splash screen in each of them.
 This splash screen is the first screen the user will see when running the application and will continue to the main activity after a set time.
 In most of the cases I have implemented a 5 second (5,000 millisecond) timer.
 After the user is at the main screen they select an option and the respected mp3 file would play accordingly.
+For all the apps, when one button or selection is made the other options are invisible until audio is paused.

 ## Animal Sounds